 Every Catrike tricycle and frameset has a useful life cycle.
 This useful life cycle is not the same as the warranty period.
 The warranty identifies the period of time that Big Cat HPV will replace the product if this becomes necessary.
-When Big Cat HPV provides a lifetime warranty, this does not guarantee that the product will last forever.
 The length of the useful life cycle will vary depending on the riding conditions and care the trike receives.
-Competition, jumping, downhill racing, trick riding (e.g. riding on two wheels, wheelstands), trial riding, riding in severe conditions or climates, riding with extremely heavy loads or any other non-standard use can substantially shorten the useful product life cycle of a Catrike tricycle or frame set.
+Competition, jumping, downhill racing, trick riding (e.g. riding on two wheels, wheel stands), trial riding, riding in severe conditions or climates, riding with extremely heavy loads or any other non-standard use can substantially shorten the useful product life cycle of a Catrike tricycle or frame set.
 Any one or a combination of these conditions may result in an unpredictable failure of a Catrike tricycle or frame set that would not be covered by this warranty.
 All Catrike tricycles and frame sets should be periodically checked by an authorized Catrike dealer for indications of potential failures including cracks, corrosion, dents, deformation, paint peeling and any other indications of potential problems, inappropriate use or abuse.
 These are important safety checks and very important to help prevent accidents, bodily injury to the rider and shortened useful product life cycle of a Catrike tricycle frameset.